 Tom Stoppard’s newest Play Rock and Roll is having its first west coast performances at the American Conservatory Theater in San Francisco.
 It covers the years 1968 to 1990 from the perspective of Jan a graduate student at Cambridge who returns to his native Czechoslovakia after the Soviets crushed the “The Prague Spring” in 1968.
 The audience is taken for a wordy – very wordy – trip through each of these years.
 Jan, who starts out as a collaborator of the repressive Czech regime (we only find this out at the end, by which time you’re likely not to care) ends up as their prisoner and then their garbage.
 While all this is going on we return repeatedly to the home of the world’s longest surviving communist professor – Max – and his family in Cambridge.
 Stoppard who left Czechoslovakia when he was two has used his native country and various other passions to make this concoction about freedom, music, politics, repression, and pretension.

-There is also another rock band, The Plastic People of the Universe, a Czech group noted for its metaphorical connection to resistance to Czech repression and for its poor musicianship.
+There is also another rock band, The Plastic People of the Universe, a Czech group noted for its metaphorical connection to resistance, to Czech repression, and for its poor musicianship.
 They, like Syd, never appear onstage though there is a lot of talk about them.
-Rock and roll in general is the symbol for dignity in the face of dictatorship.
-Late in the play Jan’s record collection get tossed out of his apartment window.
+Rock and roll in general is the symbol of dignity in the face of dictatorship.
+Late in the play, Jan’s record collection gets tossed out of his apartment window.
 It would have been better for the audience if it had happened in the first scene.

 Director Carey Perloff obviously believed in her material and staged the play with as much effectiveness as possible.
 Why she was so taken with this pretentious melange was not clear to me.
 San Francisco is likely a good place for this sort of stuff.
 The audience was full and seemed to appreciate the long evening.
 There are probably a lot of Max wannabes in the Bay Area.